WICG/encrypted-media-encryption-scheme/explainer.md

 which are aware of the new fields may still need to hard-code assumptions about the encryption schemes supported by these older user agents.

-If the application does not specify an encryption scheme, [`MediaKeySystemAccess.getConfiguration()`][] **must** fill in a supported value in the `encryptionScheme` fields of `MediaKeySystemMediaCapability` objects.
+Even if the application does not specify an encryption scheme, [`MediaKeySystemAccess.getConfiguration()`][] **must** fill in a supported value in the `encryptionScheme` fields of `MediaKeySystemMediaCapability` objects.

-Applications could therefore detect whether or not a user agent recognizes the new field by checking [`MediaKeySystemAccess.getConfiguration()`][].
+This would allow applications to detect whether or not a user agent recognizes the new field by checking [`MediaKeySystemAccess.getConfiguration()`][].
 If the configuration returned by `getConfiguration()` does not contain `encryptionScheme`, the field was ignored by the user agent.

 With this technique, a polyfill could take over the role of hard-coding assumptions about what encryption schemes older user agents support.

+Any user agent which deprecates support for an existing encryption scheme could introduce backward compatibility issues for older applications which do not use this new feature.
+Appropriate communication with developers will be necessary to ensure that applications are updated in a timely manner ahead of any such deprecation.
+The need for good communication around deprecations is not unique to this proposal, but we felt it was worth exploring this potential compatibility issue explicitly.

 [`MediaKeySystemAccess.getConfiguration()`]: https://www.w3.org/TR/encrypted-media/#dom-mediakeysystemaccess-getconfiguration

+## Alternatives Considered

+### Content Type parameters

+We considered using contentType parameters to specify encryption scheme, but this presented more compatibility issues for developers.
+For example, the existing spec states in the [Get Supported Capabilities for Audio/Video Type][]
+algorithm:

+> Let parameters be the RFC 6381 [RFC6381] parameters, if any, specified by
+> content type.
+If the user agent does not recognize one or more parameters,
+> continue to the next iteration.

+This means applications using older browsers would be required to omit the (hypothetical) encryption scheme parameter to avoid having that capability skipped.

+This solution would also offer no way for polyfills to detect user agent support for the new feature.
+Applications and polyfills alike would need to hard-code a list of user agents known to support the new feature, as well as a list of the encryption schemes supported by user agents which don't support the feature.

+This seems like too much burden for application developers, and a more difficult transition path.

+[Get Supported Capabilities for Audio/Video Type]: https://www.w3.org/TR/encrypted-media/#get-supported-capabilities-for-audio-video-type